 Like all opioids, fentanyl binds to opioid receptors throughout the body.
 There are many receptors in the GI system, so the use of opioids also causes gastrointestinal side effects.
 There are also critical opioid receptors in the brain.
 Fentanyl binds tightly to these receptors, causing a boost of dopamine, the chemical that controls feelings of reward, pleasure, and relaxation.

-Molecules like fentanyl fit into opioid receptors like a key fit into a lock.
-However, over time these receptors become less likely to activate as with the same strength as they did initially-this change is the biological root of tolerance.
+Molecules like fentanyl fit into opioid receptors like a key fits into a lock.
+However, over time these receptors become less likely to activate with the same strength as they did initially-this change is the biological root of tolerance.
 Tolerance develops as a person needs higher and higher doses of the drug to achieve the same effect.
 Furthermore, as the individual continues taking this drug, the body’s opioid receptors get used to having opioid molecules floating around, which physically becomes a “new normal.”
 In other words, all body functions adjust to the presence of opioids.
 When the opioids are no longer present (such as when someone tries to quit cold turkey), the body enters into a state of confusion.
 This confusion is what leads to withdrawal.
-Withdrawal symptoms present itself by causing the individual to feel diarrhea, muscle pain, tearful eyes, runny nose, sweating, restlessness, and rapid heart rate.
+Withdrawal symptoms present themselves by causing the individual to feel diarrhea, muscle pain, tearful eyes, runny nose, sweating, restlessness, and rapid heart rate.

 What is Addiction to Fentanyl?

 Fentanyl addiction is different from dependence.
 Addiction refers to a set of behaviors that cause a person to use opioids compulsively.
 Addiction causes a person to experience cravings for the drug.
 He or she will go to great lengths to find and use the drug.
 Work, personal relationships, and other obligations suffer.